Exclusive: Germany lists reservations on EADS/BAE deal

 The paper said the 60-40 ratio "does not correctly reflect the actual value which is closer to 70 to 30."

-A British parliamentary committee said on Monday it too would investigate the impact of the deal regarding BAE, including implications for UK jobs and the company's role in sensitive UK and U.S. defence programmes.
+A British parliamentary committee said on Monday it too would investigate the impact of the deal regarding BAE, including implications for UK jobs and the company's role in sensitive UK and U.S. defense programs.

 The German paper said guarantees provided on future location of factories were not reliable, underscoring fears about possible job losses if the plan goes ahead.
 EADS has some 50,000 employees in Germany across 29 sites.